Frequently asked questions

 How international is ISL?

-ISL has a diverse student population covering 47 nationalities.
-French is the largest nationality represented in the school (approximately 30%), whilst other large nationality groups include American, Brazilian, British, Indian and Korean.
-The teaching staff represent 13 nationalities between them.
+ISL has a diverse student population covering over 45 nationalities.
+French is the largest nationality represented in the school (approximately 30%), whilst other large nationality groups include American, Brazilian, British, Indian, Japanese and Korean.
+The teaching staff represent more than a dozen nationalities between them.

 Do you need to be fluent in English to attend ISL?